SSoTS/VWTH-Code-Challenge/README.md

 ## 📌 Overview

-This project implements a robot simulation inside a factory floor.\
+This project implements a robot simulation inside a factory floor.
-Robots move on a 2D grid, turn left/right, and execute sequences of commands.\
+Robots move on a 2D grid, turn left/right, and execute sequences of commands.
-The simulation ensures robots:\
+The simulation ensures robots:
-- stay within the defined grid boundaries,\
+- stay within the defined grid boundaries,
-- avoid collisions with each other,\
+- avoid collisions with each other,
 - execute command sequences as defined in an input file.

-The solution follows **Hexagonal Architecture** to keep domain logic independent from input/output concerns.

 ------------------------------------------------------------------------